 Read through all instructions before you begin.

 For the pillow front:

 -Cutaway or Tear-away stabilizer: 9" x 9" (for embroidery)

 -Fabric for 14 1/2" square, buttons or zipper, according to your preferences.

 Cut one piece of each:

 For each of the two designs follow the same steps:

-Right click on the image.
+Right-click on the image.
 Select "Save as..." and save it on your computer.
 Print it in the original size.
 Measure the 1" square to verify if the scale is correct.
-The drawing fits in a single page.
-It doesn't matter if the print is a bit smaller or bigger as long the heart outline fits to the background heart pieced block.
+The drawing fits on a single page.
+It doesn't matter if the print is a bit smaller or bigger as long the heart outline fits the background heart pieced block.